 - The main primary legislation setting the structure of the planning system is the Town and Country Planning (Scotland) Act 1997.
 That Act has recently been amended by the Planning (Scotland) Act 2019.

 Planning (Scotland) Act 2019

-The Planning (Scotland) Act 2019 received Royal Assent in July 2019.
-It proposes that the National Planning Framework (NPF) be amalgamated with Scottish Planning Policy (SPP) and have enhanced status as part of the statutory development plan.
-A revised document will provide a combined strategic policy and spatial perspective and will form a part of local authorities’ development plans.
+The Planning (Scotland) Act 2019 was passed by the Scottish Parliament in June 2019.
+It contains a broad range of changes to our planning system, which are being implemented over the next couple of years.
+These include the National Planning Framework (NPF) being amalgamated with Scottish Planning Policy (SPP), which enhanced status as part of the statutory development plan.
+Scotland's fourth National Planning Framework will provide a combined strategic policy and spatial perspective.

 Telephone: 0131 244 7528